metomi/rose/sphinx/tutorial/rose/furthertopics/macro-development.rst

 .. image:: img/rose-macro-tutorial-app-fail.png
    :width: 350px
    :align: center
-   :alt: Screenshot of a rose macro failure message.
+   :alt: Screenshot of a Rose macro failure message.

 If there is an error, the variable should display an error icon on the ``env`` page, which you can hover-over to get the error text as in